Wednesday, September 20, 2023

 Standing on the rugged cliffs at Point Reyes, California at sunset, you may catch the brief and legendary green flash of the sun as it sinks below the distant horizon.
 A line of sea foam laces away from the point across the top of the waters, illuminated in the sunset’s fire.
 A green light may slowly wrap itself around you there.

-The spirits of Miwok dead, Indigenous to these Northern California places, wait there for the moonlight's shining path across the waters.
+The spirits of Miwok dead, Indigenous to these Northern California places, wait there for their shining path across the waters.
 They will leave the land at Point Reyes, fly out over the ocean toward Coyote’s home at the distant Farallon Islands.
 “The Miwok people believed that the dead walked into the afterlife along a path of light thrown by the moon onto water.”1

 Coyote and the Miwok path of the dead

 You are waiting there with them, standing on the left ear of Coyote.
 He is here, too.
 So is Hummingbird, who is whispering to you in the wind.

 The Earth is sacred, and so are her places.
 These are very sacred places, Point Reyes and the Farallon Islands.
 And they are intimately connected with each other and to the Ohlone's West Berkeley Shellmound, also sacred.

 Point Reyes has been a sacred place to the Coast Miwok for thousands of years.
 There are hundreds of Miwok sites there.
 Memories of the past are woven into the landscape.

 Tomales Point at Point Reyes participates in an ancient mortuary complex and contains pathways for the spirits of the dead.
 It contains man-made mounds, megaliths, a celestial calendar, and a buried circle.2